pufferpanel/templates/css/README.md

 ```
 sudo apt install lib32tinfo5
 ```
-If you use sourcemod and connect to mysql install this:
+If you use SourceMod and connect to MySQL install this:
 ```
 sudo apt install lib32z1
 ```